identinet/sanctuary-cheat-sheet/README.md

 # Sanctuary Cheat Sheet

-The goal of this cheat sheet is to make it easy for newcomers and experienced developers to work with the [Sanctuary library](https://sanctuary.js.org/) by describing common patterns and best practices.
+The goal of this cheat sheet is to make it easy for newcomers and experienced developers to work with the [Sanctuary library][sanctuary] by describing common patterns and best practices.

 [toc]